 - Garlic.
 Garlic is essential in making curry pastes.
 Since a lot of it is used in each batch, here is a trick to help you peel them more easily.
 Smash the garlic cloves with the flat side of a knife or a heavy kitchen tool like a pestle.
 It’s easier to peel off the garlic skin once smashed.

 - Shrimp paste.
 I highly recommend Thai shrimp paste for a more authentic taste in your red curry paste.
-The smell is potent, but the paste will add a very deep umami taste to your curry paste.
+The smell is potent, but the paste will add a very deep umami best flavor to your curry paste.

 HOW TO MAKE AUTHENTIC THAI YELLOW CURRY PASTE